 Where did we get money for this trip till now?

-I had been working full time during the journey for a multinational software company as a software testing engineer (I have quit my job now as I want to only travel for next few years) and my friend Bhishma had saved some money (he too is free now) while working for a startup (BOX8 in Mumbai, do check out their food if you are in Mumbai, they serve delicious food ).
+I had been working full-time during the journey for a multinational software company as a software testing engineer (I have quit my job now as I want to only travel for next few years) and my friend Bhishma had saved some money (he too is free now) while working for a startup (BOX8 in Mumbai, do check out their food if you are in Mumbai, they serve delicious food ).

 We used to ride from morning 5am/6am to 11am.
 Then I would start working on my laptop from wherever we might have reached till 5pm while my friend being a Bookoholic used to read books during this time.
 I have worked from temples, gardens, beaches, mountain tops, highways and even for few days from Leh.

 Beat your ass with a wooden bat 6 times a day and each time for 10 minutes.
 To get that iron bum.
 Jokes apart, we didn’t make any route plans or preparations before leaving Mumbai.
-From safety prospective we had one helmet each (that too was bought after our first accident.
-Before that, we used to have only one which I would wear on backseat when Bhishma was learning).
-We used to ride in flip-flops, jeans and t-shirt.
+From safety perspective, we had one helmet each (that too was bought after our first accident.
+Before that, we used to have the only one which I would wear on backseat when Bhishma was learning).
+We used to ride in flip-flops, jeans, and t-shirt.
 (We were not trying to be a superman but actually didn’t have money to buy the safety gears).

 But we had some rules for this trip